A Safe Computational Framework for Integer Programming applied to Chv\'atal's Conjecture: A Polyhedral Approach to Chv a tal's Conjecture

 Our main result on Chvátal's conjecture is the following: \begin{theorem} Conjecture~\ref{chvatalsconj} holds for all downsets $\mathcal{D}$ such that $|U(\mathcal{D})| \leq 7$. \end{theorem}

-Theorem~\ref{7result} is proven via machine-assisted methods which will be described in detail in this paper and whose implementations are freely available to the public.\footnote{\url{https://github.com/leoneifler/chvatalip}} Furthermore it is very likely that Chvátal's conjecture holds for $|U(\mathcal{D})| = 8$, as we show in Section~\ref{experimentalResults}.
 To the best of our knowledge there is no known computational methodology in the literature that investigates Conjecture~\ref{chvatalsconj} even for small ground sets.
-The previously known best bound on the cardinality of the ground set was $|U(\mathcal{D})| = 4$, which follows directly from~\cite{sterboul1974conjecture} as we show in Proposition~\ref{3sets}.
+The previously known best bound on the cardinality of the ground set was $|U(\mathcal{D})| = 5$, which follows directly from~\cite{sterboul1974conjecture} as we show in Proposition~\ref{3sets}.

-More generally, we establish a new \emph{safe} computational framework for Chvátal's conjecture based on integer programming (IP), which couples an exact rational solver and verification procedures for the correctness of the input and the branch-and-bound tree output.
-Notably, this framework features the combined use of an exact IP certificate, VIPR~\cite{VIPR}, and a formal proof assistant, Coq~\cite{coq2018}, to ensure the correctness of the certificate's input data.
-To the best of our knowledge, this has not been explored in the literature before.

 Already Fishburn~\cite{doi:10.1137/1030133} highlighted the connection between combinatorial optimization and Chvátal's conjecture and investigated related problems.
 Thus modeling the conjecture as an IP and using solvers that safeguard against numerical issues is a natural step to further investigate Conjecture~\ref{chvatalsconj}.
 Furthermore, relying on an IP framework to investigate Chvátal's conjecture for small ground sets has other advantages.
 First, the rich and well-developed theory of polyhedral combinatorics, that is inherent in an IP approach, may lead to new insights on Conjecture~\ref{chvatalsconj}.
-Second, as we see in Section~\ref{validIneq} and Section~\ref{experimentalResults}, known partial results on Chvátal's conjecture can be encoded as ``cuts'' in our framework.
+Second, as we see in Section~\ref{validIneq}, known partial results on Chvátal's conjecture can be encoded as ``cuts'' in our framework.
 This improves the performance of the exact rational solver and may allow strengthening of Theorem~\ref{7result} in the future.
-In contrast, our initial experiments with propositional satisfiability (SAT) formulations that used MiniSat+~\cite{een2006translating} to obtain a SAT encoding for the IP formulation \infprob{n} in Section~\ref{infeasibilityproblem} failed to obtain competitive results.
-Even when employing current SAT solvers such as Lingeling~\cite{Biere-SAT-Competition-2016-solvers}, \emph{any} instance for $|U(\mathcal{D})| > 5$ failed to solve within a 24~hour time limit.

-The rest of this paper is organized as follows.
-Section~\ref{IP} describes the IP formulations that we use to model Conjecture~\ref{chvatalsconj} together with valid inequalities for the underlying polytopes and ``cuts'' from the literature that reduce the number of integral solutions to the IP formulations.
-Section~\ref{masIP} focuses on exact rational integer programming together with input/output verification as a recent methodology for machine-assisted theorem proving.
-Section~\ref{experimentalResults} contains a detailed description of our experimental results.
-Section~\ref{conclusion} concludes with an outlook on future work.